CedricDeVijt/ComputerScienceNotes/Bachelor 3/Distributed systems/7 Replication.md

    - **Cloud Services**: AWS S3 or Google Cloud Spanner replicate data across regions for durability and availability.

 ### Trade-Offs

 Replication involves balancing the CAP theorem (Consistency, Availability, Partition Tolerance).

+- **C**: Consistency ensures all replicas reflect the same data.
+- **A**: Availability guarantees that requests receive a response.
+- **P**: Partition Tolerance allows the system to function despite network failures.

 No system can guarantee all three simultaneously:

-- **CP Systems**: Prioritize consistency and partition tolerance (e.g., banking systems).
+- **CP systems**: prioritize consistency and partition-tolerance, sacrificing availability.
-- **AP Systems**: Prioritize availability and partition tolerance (e.g., social media platforms).
+- **AP systems**: prioritize availability and partition-tolerance, sacrificing strict consistency.
+- **CA systems**: technically only work if partitions are not considered — not realistic for distributed systems.

 ### Examples

 - **Google Spanner**: Uses synchronous replication with strong consistency across global data centers.
 - **Apache Cassandra**: Employs asynchronous replication with tunable consistency for high availability.
 - **Redis Cluster**: Supports master-slave replication for fast, in-memory data access.